-The Oracle Enterprise Manager Ops Center 12c documentation is located at
+The Oracle Enterprise Manager Ops Center 12c Release 3 documentation is available at

-The Oracle Enterprise Manager Ops Center Feature Reference Guide has information about asset management, storage, networks, Oracle VM Server for SPARC, logical domains, and server pools.
+The Oracle Enterprise Manager Ops Center Virtualize Reference has information about storage, networks, Oracle VM Server for SPARC, logical domains, and server pools.

 This software and related documentation are provided under a license agreement containing restrictions on use and disclosure and are protected by intellectual property laws.
 Except as expressly permitted in your license agreement or allowed by law, you may not use, copy, reproduce, translate, broadcast, modify, license, transmit, distribute, exhibit, perform, publish, or display any part, in any form, or by any means.
 Reverse engineering, disassembly, or decompilation of this software, unless required by law for interoperability, is prohibited.

 The information contained herein is subject to change without notice and is not warranted to be error-free.
 If you find any errors, please report them to us in writing.